verdexhq/verdex-mcp/README.md

 This is an experimental project.
 If you're building AI-assisted testing workflows, we'd love to hear:

 - Do you care about token efficiency?
 What benchmarks matter to you?
-- What other DOM exploration tools would be useful?
+- What other DOM exploration or other primitives would be useful?
 - What multi-role testing patterns do you need?

 **[Share your thoughts in Discussions →](https://github.com/verdexhq/verdex-mcp/discussions)**